Jermain Jackman

 Jermain Jackman (born 10 January 1995) is a British singer and political activist who won the third series of the BBC television singing competition The Voice UK in 2014.
 His debut album, Jermain Jackman, was released on 23 March 2015.
 He was twice a candidate for the Labour Party National Executive Committee (NEC) in 2020.
 He is a member of the Musicians' Union and Unite.

 Early life and education

-Jackman was born in Hackney, London to an Afro-Guyanese family with four older siblings and a twin sister.
+Jackman was born in Hackney, London to an Afro-Guyanese family with four older siblings and a twin sister, his eldest sibling is basketball player and Commonwealth Games Gold Medal winner, Orlan Jackman.
 He attended the Islington Arts and Media School in Finsbury Park and Sir George Monoux College in Walthamstow, where he trained in music.
 He then went on to study Politics at the University of Leeds.
 He graduated from SOAS University of London in 2022.

 Music and television

 2014: The Voice UK and career beginnings

 Jackman was the winner of series 3 of The Voice UK in April 2014, and the first male to win the competition.
 He beat Christina Marie, who was the favourite.
 Jackman was given a £100,000 record contract.
 His cover of "And I Am Telling You I'm Not Going" reached no. 39 on the UK iTunes chart, but finished the week at only number 75 in the charts.